-How you can make money as a stock falls:
+How do you short a stock: How you can make money as a stock falls

 If you invest or trade you might have heard of shorting a stock or selling a stock short.
 But how do you short a stock and what does shorting a stock actually mean?
 Both are questions that anyone who wants to make money in stocks should know and we answer both of them below.